ladybirdweb/faveo-server-images/_docs/helpers/nats.md

 permalink: /docs/helpers/nats/
 redirect_from:
   - /theme-setup/
-last_modified_at: 2024-12-29
+last_modified_at: 2025-02-02
 last_modified_by: Mohammad_Asif
 toc: true
 title: "Install NATS Server on Faveo Helpdesk Server"
 ---

+This document is for clients using the Agent Software.
+NATS Server needs to be installed on the Faveo Server to ensure the Agents (Assets) data is received/listened to by the Faveo Server.
 This guide outlines the steps to install and configure the NATS server on a Faveo Helpdesk server.

 ## Installing the NATS Server